• Skip to primary navigation

 • Heat - No heating up the house on a hot day

 Not sure which Instant Pot to get?
-I have this one which I purchased on Amazon.
+I have this one which I purchased on Amazon, many years ago.
 It has been great so far and I highly recommend it.
-If you have a large family, perhaps up to an 8 qt.
+INSTANT POT DUO 7 IN 1

 Printable Recipe Card